cpt8c8/OO-Language-Comparison/README.md

 ### Language purpose/genesis
 #### Why was the language created?
 ##### Kotlin
 Kotlin was developed by JetBrains primarily for internal use.
-It was intended to boost productivty and improve workflow, which would result in improved sales.
+It was intended to boost productivity and improve workflow, which would result in improved sales.
 ##### Python
 Python was created as a pet project by Guido van Rossum, originally intended to be a scripting language that took ideas from an earlier general purpose called ABC.

 #### What problems was the language trying to address?
 ##### Kotlin
-JetBrains was looking for a language that adresses their needs, had fast compile times, was streamlined, and could ineract with and replace Java.
+JetBrains was looking for a language that addressed their needs, had fast compile times, was streamlined, and could interact with and replace Java.
 ##### Python
 Python was created with the goals of being extremely readable and high level, and being very extensible, allowing it to have lots of inherent multi-paradigm support and making it easy to add even more programming paradigms beyond what is included in the vanilla distribution.